TABLE OF CONTENT

 Any parent or grandparent should feel comfortable purchasing this for the special child in their life.
 It is a great way to surprise that special child or grandchild with a great gift that will be loved and enjoyed for a long time to come!

-In order to avoid any kind of confusion, it is important to note that the Pulse Performance Electric Scooter that we have reviewed here is not the Pulse scooter that was involved in the recall.
+To avoid any kind of confusion, it is important to note that the Pulse Performance Electric Scooter we reviewed here is not the Pulse Scooter that was involved in the recall.
 In fact, the one in the recall isn’t even an electric scooter.
 The scooter involved in the Pulse recall were the Krusher Push scooters.
-The scooter, which was built back in 2017, had a main tube that collapsed a few times on riders and became a fall hazard.
-Good for Pulse in that they had 15 reports and so they recalled the whole line.
+The scooter, built in 2017, had a main tube that collapsed a few times on riders and became a fall hazard.
+It was good for Pulse in that they had 15 reports, so they recalled the whole line.
 Better safe than sorry!

-If you go to the Pulse Performance Products company website you will find information about that recall.
-Consumers who happen to have that particular machine, will to want to look for the factory code, date code and item number on the device and then contact Pulse Performance Products to report that you have model that has a problem so you can request a full refund.
+If you go to the Pulse Performance Products company website, you will find information about that recall.
+Consumers who happen to have that particular machine will want to look for the factory code, date code and item number on the device and then contact Pulse Performance Products to report that you have a model that has a problem so you can request a full refund.
 When you call then, they will ask you for personal information in order to process your refund.
 Pretty simple.

 FAQ